 What are urinary catheters?

-Urinary catheters are a hollow, partially flexible tube created to collecting urine from the bladder and taking it to a drainage bag.
+Urinary catheters Infographic are a hollow, partially flexible tube created to collecting urine from the bladder and taking it to a drainage bag.
 They can be made of rubber, silicon or plastic, and are available in different sizes and types.
 Their use happens mostly in cases when someone is not able to empty their bladder.

 When are urinary catheters used?

 They are suitable to be used in cases where someone can’t empty their bladder.
 So, these tubes are a medical necessity to stop the urine from building up in the bladder and creating pressure in the kidneys.
-If catheters are not used, then the pressure can lead to either permanent damage to kidney or its failure.
+If catheters are not used, then the pressure can lead to either permanent damage to the kidney or its failure.

 Why are urinary catheters used?